 And it’s fast.
 Really fast.
-Working together, a team can create a complicated set of interactions in mere minutes, using tools and techniques they mastered in kindergarten.
+Working together, a team can create a complicated set of interactions in mere minutes.

 This means the entire team, not just the skilled designers contribute to the construction.
 There’s something about tactile manipulation that speeds understanding, so the act of building the paper prototype contributes to the shared understanding almost as much as seeing the final prototype in action.

 While pre-made plugins and built-in operators make many interactions easy to produce, sometimes it takes advanced programming skills to see how a complex interaction will really work.
 This is where paired design comes in.